Buddhism in Vietnam: Nguyễn dynasty and early modern period

 A Buddhist revival movement (Chấn hưng Phật giáo) emerged in the 1920s in an effort to reform and strengthen institutional Buddhism, which had lost grounds to the spread of Christianity and the growth of other faiths during the French protectorate period.
 The movement continued into the 1950s and the republican era.

 This Buddhist revival movement used vernacular Vietnamese for communication, publishing ideas in newspapers and magazines rather than relying solely on traditional Chinese texts.
 Buddhist reformers debated doctrinal questions and the religion's relationship with society, the nation, and science.
-The movement originated in Saigon, influenced by its exposure to modern currents and publications, including Phap Am and Phat Hoa Tan Thanh Nien (the first Buddhist periodicals in modern Vietnamese).
-Figures like Thien Chieu agitated for reform, publishing Phat Hoc Tong Yeu (A General Summary of Buddhism) in 1929, which introduced novel ideas and took a critical stance against blind adherence to convention.
+The movement originated in Saigon, influenced by its exposure to modern currents and publications, including Pháp Âm and Phật Hóa Tân Thanh Niên (the first Buddhist periodicals in modern Vietnamese).
+Figures like Thiện Chiếu agitated for reform, publishing Phật Học Tổng Yếu (A General Summary of Buddhism) in 1929, which introduced novel ideas and took a critical stance against blind adherence to convention.
 This work sparked debates in various newspapers.
-The writings of monks like Thien Chieu were seen as an ideological prelude to the formation of large Buddhist organizations.
-Between 1930 and 1933, four Buddhist research associations were established in the South, including the Hoi Nam Ky Nghien Cuu Phat Hoc in Saigon, led by dignitaries such as Khanh Hoa, Hue Quang, and Tri Thien, and including figures like Tran Nguyen Chan.
-These associations published magazines (Tu Bi Am, Bat Nha Am), collected texts, and opened schools.
-Laymen such as Nguyen Nang Quoc, Thieu Chuu, and Tran Trong Kim also played important roles.
+The writings of monks like Thiện Chiếu were seen as an ideological prelude to the formation of large Buddhist organizations.
+Between 1930 and 1933, four Buddhist research associations were established in the South, including the Hội Nam Kỳ Nghiên Cứu Phật Học in Saigon, led by dignitaries such as Khánh Hòa, Huệ Quang, and Trí Thiền, and including figures like Tran Nguyen Chan.
+These associations published magazines (Từ Bi Âm, Bát Nhã Âm), collected texts, and opened schools.
+Laymen such as Nguyễn Năng Quốc, Thiều Chửu, and Trần Trọng Kim also played important roles.
 Buddhist associations in Northern and Central Vietnam also formed, with rapidly growing memberships.
 Although a nationwide association was prevented by the French, regional groups developed cooperation.
 Some Confucian scholars also supported the Buddhist movement and the publication of Buddhist papers.
-In order to manage the movement, the French officials placed key figures like Tran Nguyen Chan and Nguyen Nang Quoc in leadership roles under French supervision.
+In order to manage the movement, the French officials placed key figures like Tran Nguyen Chan and Nguyễn Năng Quốc in leadership roles under French supervision.